AnnaXWang/NodeApollo-Boilerplate/README.md

         $ npm install knex --save

-* Install Objection.js (Note: you may also have to install it globally)
+* Install Objection.js

         $ npm install objection --save

-* Install Postgres locally
+* Install Postgres locally (Note: you may also have to install it globally)
-    * For Postgres.app and its GUI: https://postgresapp.com/
-    * OR (Note: I chose to download Postgres.app instead of using the command line)

         $ npm install pg --save

+    * Additional download for Postgres.app and its GUI: https://postgresapp.com/
 * Create a local Postgres database called "boilerplate_db"

+    	$ psql CREATE DATABASE boilerplate_db;

     * Ideally, you should not set up a username and password for your local database
     * 'postgres://localhost/boilerplate_db' should point to this database
     * Look at knexfile.js in the root directory to understand how the server accesses your local database

-        $ psql CREATE DATABASE boilerplate_db;

 * Install node dependencies

         $ npm install